 The biggest change to Australian payroll in years

-Payday super is one of the most significant payroll compliance reforms in decades.
-The proposed legislation requires super contributions to be paid much closer to the time employees are paid, replacing the quarterly model that has shaped payroll workflows for years.
+Payday Super is one of the most significant payroll compliance reforms in decades.
+The legislation requires super contributions to be paid much closer to the time employees are paid, replacing the quarterly model that has shaped payroll workflows for years.

-While the exact legislative timing continues to evolve, the direction is clear — super is becoming a near real-time payroll obligation.
+With the legislation now confirmed, the direction is clear – super is becoming a near real-time payroll obligation.
 For payroll teams, this is not just a compliance update.
 It is a major operational transformation.

 Under quarterly super processing, there was usually time to identify and correct errors before contributions were submitted and funds transferred.
-Under payday super, organisations may have as little as seven business days to ensure contributions are processed and received into employee super funds.
+Under Payday Super, organisations may have as little as seven business days to ensure contributions are processed and received into employee super funds.
+The one exception is the first contribution for a new employee or to a new fund, which has an extended window of 20 business days before the seven-business-day rule takes over.
 That compressed timeframe changes everything.

 Super processing depends on the quality and accuracy of employee data, payroll calculations, integrations, and clearing house processes.
 When payroll and super processing occur almost simultaneously, there is far less time to: